Schools Liaison Initiative

 We hope to encourage all school pupils with the necessary ability, enthusiasm and potential to consider an application to Cambridge.
 King’s College aims to recruit the students who can most benefit from what we have to offer and we have initiated several schemes with this in mind.

-The Admissions and Schools Liaison Officer (Kristy) organises and undertakes visits to schools, as well as co-ordinating visits to the College by school pupils and teachers.
+The Admissions and Schools Liaison Officers (Kristy and Eleanor) organise and undertake visits to schools, as well as co-ordinating visits to the College by school pupils and teachers.
 We welcome enquiries from any school or college, and we will try our best to work with any school that approaches us.
 We can provide sessions for students, teachers and other supporters of applications.

 - Year 12 - School visits to King's or King's visits to Schools